amansingh1912/EnterpriseDNAChallenge_PowerBI/README.md

 For the design part, I used one side pane as black color and plane purple background with graphs being shown on black background.
 Also, for icons I used the logomakr site to fetch the icons and Figma for the plane background.

+For the better visualization purpose of each pages namely "Summary", "Channel Analytics" and "Year Wise Analytics", I decreased the transparency of other icons in the visualization when one page is showing.

 ## Additional Features Used of Power BI: